ktt-ol/serial-barcode-scanner/README.md

 or suppliers.
 You can use the following queries to add this before adding products:

- * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database AddCategory "s" "Getränke"`
+ * `sudo busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database AddCategory "s" "Getränke"`
- * `busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database AddSupplier "ssssss" "Demo Lieferant" "12345" "Musterstadt" "Musterstr.
+ * `sudo busctl --system call io.mainframe.shopsystem.Database /io/mainframe/shopsystem/database io.mainframe.shopsystem.Database AddSupplier "ssssss" "Demo Lieferant" "12345" "Musterstadt" "Musterstr.
 5" "+49 1234 56789" "https://www.example.org"`

 It's also possible to directly access the database.
 While there are some triggers to keep the database in a sensible state, please be